Richard Golian

 may it contribute to world peace.

-Europe — at its very beginning and still today — was meant not just as a peace project within its own borders, but as a contribution to peace in the world.
-And in my view, that is something we should remind ourselves of more often — especially today, when we are still very far from that, and world peace seems to be getting further away.
+Europe, at its very beginning and still today, was meant not just as a peace project within its own borders, but as a contribution to peace in the world.
+And in my view, that is something we should remind ourselves of more often, especially today, when we are still very far from that, and world peace seems to be getting further away.

 What seems obvious to me is that we cannot achieve it without broader cooperation, at the very least with other world powers.
 That is the real problem.
-That is what we should be discussing — that is where we should focus our energy.
+That is what we should be discussing.
+That is where we should focus our energy.

 Continue

-Continue reading
+Continue reading for free

 Sources